This site is no longer maintained. Use phish.net or current.phish.net.

 Original Artist: Trey Anastasio

-"Sand" being a relative rarity for Phish, it was not played at all in 2004 and only twice in 2009, in each case a second set opener.
-As the new transgressive sequence began, it was initially deposited on the banks of the Delaware River in Camden (6/7/09, a monster version that was, at the time, hailed as one of the best jams of Phish 3.0) and then it washed ashore onto the beaches of the Miami NYE run on 12/30/09.
+When Phish returned to the stage in 2009, the “Sand” content in their musical matrix was limited to two performances, in each case a second set opener.
+As the new transgressive sequence began, it was initially deposited on the banks of the Delaware River in Camden on 6/7/09, a monster version that was, at the time, hailed as one of the best jams of early Phish 3.0.
+It subsequently washed ashore onto the beaches of the Miami NYE run on 12/30/09.

-Albums: Farmhouse, Live in Vegas, Sharin' in the Groove, Plasma, TAB at the TAB, Plasma, Live In Utica, Burn It Down
+Albums: Farmhouse, Live in Vegas, Sharin' in the Groove, TAB at the TAB, Plasma, Live In Utica, Burn It Down